-- 10.1 The ACD, the Depositary and the Investment Managers are, or may be, involved in other financial, investment and professional activities which may, on occasion, cause conflicts of interest with the management of the Company.
+- 10.1 The ACD, the Depositary and the Investment Manager are, or may be, involved in other financial, investment and professional activities which may, on occasion, cause conflicts of interest with the management of the Company.
 In addition, the Company may enter into transactions at arm's length with companies in the same group as the ACD and the Investment Managers.
-Copies of the ACD's and the Investment Manager's conflicts of interest policies are available from the ACD on request. - 10.2 The Depositary may, from time to time, act as depositary of other companies or funds - 10.3 Each of the parties will, to the extent of their ability and in compliance with the FCA Regulations, ensure that the performance of their respective duties will not be impaired by any such involvement. - 10.4 The ACD maintains a written conflict of interest policy.
+Copies of the ACD's and the Investment Managers' conflicts of interest policies are available from the ACD on request. - 10.2 Transactions may be effected in which the ACD or the Investment Manager has, either directly or indirectly, an interest that may potentially involve a conflict of its obligation to the Company.
+Where a conflict cannot be avoided, the ACD and Investment Manager will have regard to their fiduciary responsibilities to act in the best interests of the Company and its investors.
+The ACD and Investment Manager will ensure that investors are treated fairly and that such transactions are effected on terms which are not less favourable to the Company than if the potential conflict had not existed. - 10.3 The Depositary may, from time to time, act as depositary of other companies or funds. - 10.4 Each of the parties will, to the extent of their ability and in compliance with the FCA Regulations, ensure that the performance of their respective duties will not be impaired by any such involvement. - 10.5 The ACD maintains a written conflict of interest policy.
 The ACD acknowledges that there may be some situations where the organisational or administrative arrangements in place for the management of conflicts of interest are not sufficient to ensure, with reasonable confidence, that risks of damage to the interests of the Company or its shareholders will be prevented.
 Should any such situations arise the ACD will, as a last resort if the conflict cannot be avoided, disclose these to shareholders in the report and accounts or otherwise an appropriate format.